Sony invests in image sensors, acquires more of EMI Music

-TOKYO (AP) — Electronics and entertainment company Sony Corp. is investing 1 trillion yen ($9 billion) mostly in image sensors over the next three years.
+TOKYO (AP) — Electronics and entertainment company Sony Corp. said Tuesday it plans to invest 1 trillion yen ($9 billion) mostly in image sensors over the next three years, under a revamped strategy to strengthen both hardware and creative content.

-Sony also says it reached a deal to acquire for $2.3 billion from Mubadala Investment Co. a 60 percent stake in EMI Music Publishing, which has under its wing classics, such as the Motown catalog and Queen, as well as Kanye West, Alicia Keys and other contemporary artists.
+Sony also plans to buy for $2.3 billion a 60 percent stake in EMI Music Publishing, from Mubadala Investment Co.
+EMI has under its wing classics such as the Motown catalog and Queen, and contemporary artists like Kanye West, Alicia Keys and Pharrell Williams.

-Sony already owns 30 percent so once the deal is finalized, Sony will own 90 percent of EMI, according to the Tokyo-based maker of the Walkman portable player and Aibo robot.
+Sony already owns 30 percent of EMI so once the deal is finalized, it will own 90 percent of the company.

-Sony’s recently tapped CEO Kenichiro Yoshida told reporters Tuesday the company’s lead in sensors is key for evolving technology like self-driving cars and artificial intelligence.
+CEO Kenichiro Yoshida told reporters at Sony’s headquarters that the company’s lead in sensors is key for evolving technologies like self-driving cars and artificial intelligence.

 Most Read Business Stories